Germ cell tumours develop in germ cells. These are the cells in the body that develop into sperm and eggs.

 Most ovarian germ cell tumours occur in teenagers or young women, although they also occur in women in their 60s.

-Tumours can also grow in a part of the chest called the mediastinum.
-They are called mediastinal germ cell tumours.
 The mediastinum is the area between the lungs, which contains the heart.

 You usually have surgery to remove germ cell cancers.
 This might be all the treatment you need if the cancer is small and easy to remove.